logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/getting_started.md

   </iframe>
 </p>

-To create a cross-account role for Hopsworks.ai, you need our AWS account id and the external id we created for you.
+To create a cross-account role for [managed.hopsworks.ai](https://managed.hopsworks.ai), you need our AWS account id and the external id we created for you.
 You can find this information on the first screen of the cross-account configuration flow.
 Take note of the account id and external id and go to the *Roles* section of the *IAM* service in the AWS Management Console and select *Create role*.